JayComp Development

 Population Growth and Trends

-A strong site today can become a weak site in five years if the local population is declining.
+A great site today might be a terrible site in five years if the local population is declining.
 Review historical census data and municipal growth projections.
 Are people moving into the area?
-Are schools, hospitals, or major employers being planned?
-A growing population ensures a steady influx of new customers over the life of your business.
-Stagnant or declining populations substantially raise the risk profile of your investment.
+Are new schools or hospitals planned?

 Daily Commuter Profiles